EfogDev/react-services-injector/README.md

     })
 }
 ```
+But the best decision may be to create a method to set new number: it will update components anyway because it isn't asynchronous.
+Btw, avoid using any async actions in non-async services: it is much better to take away all async methods.
+For example, you can create some kind of `RequestService` or `APIService` to communicate w/ your backend.

 #### Only ES6 classes
 It is already 2017, right?
 Please, use ES6 classes instead of `React.createComponent` (especially as even React says that method is deprecated).
-Also, the library won't connect your functional components -- create a class if you want to use services there.
+Also, the library won't connect your functional components — create a class if you want to use services there.

 #### `toRender` property
-It is important to pass options object to the `connect()` method.
+It is important to pass `toRender` array to the `connect()` method.
 If you don't pass it, the component's render method won't be connected to any services.
-So it will be never updated.
+So it will never be updated.

 #### Dependencies
 `require()` function should be supported in the project.
 Recommended bundler is `webpack`.

 #### Troubleshooting
-Please, feel free to create an issue any time if you found a bug or unexpected behavior.
+Please, feel free to create an issue any time if you find a bug or unexpected behavior.
 Feature requests are pretty much acceptable too.